Taufekh/Prompt-engineer-agent/README.md

 1. Push this repo to GitHub.
 2. Go to **Settings → Pages**.
 3. Set source to `main` branch, `/ (root)`.
-4. Your app will be live at `https://your-username.github.io/prompt-engineer-agent/`.
+4. Your app will be live at.

 ---